michaeljclark/michaeljclark.github.io/asm.md

 ### Control and Status Registers

+Control and status registers are typically used to update privileged processor state however there are a few non-privileged instructions that access control and status registers such as the CSR pseudo-instructions `rdcycle`, `rdtime`, `rdinstret` for access to counters and `frcsr`, `frrm`, `frflags`, `fscsr`, `fsrm`, `fsflags`, `fsrmi` and `fsflagsi` for controling round mode and accessing floating point accrued exception state.

 The following instructions allow reading, writing, setting and clearing bits in CSRs _(control and status registers)_: